 Constantine A. Stratakis, M.D.
 D.Sc.

-Dr. Stratakis is ABIM certified in Pediatrics, and has sub-specialty certification in Pediatric Endocrinology, as well as in Clinical Genetics.
+Dr. Stratakis is a pediatrician with sub-specialty certification in Pediatric Endocrinology; he is also an ABMG-certified Medical Geneticist (in Clinical Genetics & Dysmorphology).
 His clinical interests are wide, but the majority of his work has been spent elucidating the molecular basis of inherited syndromes involving the endocrine glands.
 Although his primary focus has been on the inherited endocrine tumors syndrome Carney Complex, he has also retained interest in other genetic syndromes as well, including (but not limited to) Peutz-Jeghers syndrome, Allgrove syndrome, Aromatase Excess syndrome, Familial Hyperaldosteronism.
 In addition to these genetic syndromes, Dr. Stratakis has an active research interest in sporadic tumors of the pituitary gland (especially in children) and the adrenal glands.

 Dr. Stratakis' laboratory expertise is in the field of molecular genetics, and he is an experienced investigator in the realm of genetic linkage and analysis.
 He is also experienced in analysis of genetic defects and the molecular level.
 Additionally, he performs most of the work in the laboratory on the establishment and maintenance of primary cell lines from patients.